What is guest screening?

 Posted by admin on November 4, 2021 · Hosts,Operators

-SUPERHOG provides advanced Guest screening with embedded insurance, but what exactly is Guest screening?
+Know Your Guest by SUPERHOG provides intelligent guest screening with damage protection, but what exactly is guest screening?

 In the past, this was a heavily manual task, which involved a lot of time and a lot of effort in order to perform a comprehensive check.